Normal school: Mexico

 Mexico founded early normal schools, such as the Escuela Normal de Enseñanza Mutua de Oaxaca (1824), the Escuela Normal Mixta de San Luis Potosí (1849), the Normal de Guadalajara (1881), and the Escuela Normal para Profesores de Instrucción Primaria (1887).
 The Mexican normal school system was nationalized and reorganized in the period after the Mexican Revolution (1910–1920) by the Secretaría de Educación Pública (Secretariat of Public Education) under José Vasconcelos in 1921.
 Many normal schools were founded in the postrevolutionary period to train the sons and daughters of peasants as teachers.
 In the 1960s, normal school students joined in the widespread student agitation to create systemic change in Mexico.
 The 2014 mass kidnapping of normal school students from Ayotzinapa Rural Teachers' College was a major scandal in Mexico.

 Panama, Colombia and Paraguay

 In Panama, the Escuela Normal Juan Demóstenes Arosemena was founded in Santiago de Veraguas, Panama, in 1938.
 In Colombia, normal schools were primarily associated with women's religious schools although in modern times have admitted men, thus forming escuelas normales mixtas (mixed normal schools).
 In Paraguay, they are known as Instituto de Formación Docente.

 United States

-In the United States, "normal school" is a largely historical institution, which no longer exist.
+In the United States, "normal school" is a historical term, no longer in use.
 The former normal schools that survive in the 21st century have become colleges, usually requiring a high school diploma for entrance.
 Before the American Civil War public schools were elementary schools, and a normal school provided high school-level instruction as part of preparation for teaching the elementary common schools.
 Many American universities began as normal schools.